How to Start an LLC in Florida

 You need to appoint a registered agent before you can form an LLC.
 The state won't accept your application without one.

 In Florida, anyone can be your LLC's registered agent.
-You can assign it to someone else (like another member or a third-party service).
+You can assign it to someone else, like another member or a registered agent service.
 You can also serve as your own agent.

 What matters is that whoever you choose for the role should meet the following criteria: